 Except for courses taken under the "Ungraded Option," courses in the Faculty of Liberal Arts & Professional Studies are graded according to the following scale.

-Note: The Point Values in the middle column above are used only in calculating students' Grade Point Averages, both sessional and cumulative; they are not designed to be used to calculate marks in courses.
+Note: The Point Values in the middle column above are used only in calculating students' Grade Point Average (GPA), both sessional and cumulative; they are not designed to be used to calculate marks in courses.